 Healthy Mulligatawny Soup

-My husband Lt.
-Dan has a weird hangup about cream.
+Let me explain: My husband, Lt.
+Dan, has a weird hangup about heavy cream.
 It’s a texture thing.
 He doesn’t like how it coats his tongue.

 And if it’s frothy?
 Dear Lord, we’ve got a real problem on our hands!